CoordinationsDAO/OPI-License/README.md

 ## Contributing

 This is a open-source and accessible license, so you're welcome to open a issue (with criticism/suggestions) and open pull requests with improvements.
-Please follow our Code of Conduct before interacting or contributing.
+Please follow our <a href="http://www.contributor-covenant.org/" target="_blank">Code of Conduct</a> before interacting or contributing.

 ## Todo